Sean8131/BetterConvo-App/README.md

 ### Security & Compliance
 - No personally identifiable user data is stored.
 - A disclaimer appears when the app loads, advising users not to enter private information.
+- User can only use **BetterConvo** if the agree to the terms of use set out in the disclaimer on the **Privacy Disclaimer Screen**.

 ### Deployment & Hosting
 - **Frontend:** React + TailwindCSS, deployed on Vercel.